-As the sole medical school partnering with the seven member hospitals of the Mount Sinai Health System-- including The Mount Sinai Hospital, ranked among the nation's best -- Icahn School of Medicine at Mount Sinai serves and studies a large and diverse patient population.
+As the sole medical school partnering with the eight member hospitals of the Mount Sinai Health System -- including The Mount Sinai Hospital, ranked among the nation's best -- Icahn School of Medicine at Mount Sinai serves and studies a large and diverse patient population.
 Emphasizing a a patient-centered model of clinical care, our multidisciplinary Mount Sinai Doctors Faculty Practice is growing rapidly and receives excellent patient feedback.
 An expanding primary care presence complements our renowned tertiary and quaternary services, creating a continuum of care that ensures the highest quality services for all of our patients.
 Basic research and translational medicine discoveries throughout the Health System support cutting-edge approaches to the diagnosis, prevention and treatment of disease.

 Affiliations with other institutions foster student and faculty interactions well beyond the boundaries of our campus.
 Medical students and house staff train at member hospitals of the Mount Sinai Health System, at the City Hospital Center at Elmhurst, and at the Bronx Veterans’ Administration Medical Center.
 Relationships with Rensselaer Polytechnic Institute, State University of New York at Stony Brook, the City University of New York, and the Pasteur Institute in Paris pair the unique biomedical research and patient care strengths of Mount Sinai with the engineering, computational, prototyping and other expertise of our partners.
 We aim to use these complementary research and educational programs to develop new medical care and treatment approaches in such diverse areas as neuroscience and neurological diseases, genomics, imaging, orthopedics, cancer, cardiovascular disease and virology.
 Through an affiliation with National Jewish Health in Denver, the nation's leading respiratory hospital, we are working towards research and clinical care breakthroughs in respiratory and related diseases.